Violence prevention and reduction

 NHS England has provided £8.4 million to all 11 Ambulance services for the procurement and evaluation of a three year body worn camera trial.
 Alongside this dedicated funding, an independent national evaluation partner has been commissioned to draft the independent evaluation of the rollout, feeding data and information into the analysis and evaluation.
 This will help determine if body worn cameras can help to reduce violence against NHS ambulance staff, and provide learning for other sectors around the implementation and operation of these cameras in NHS services.

-• Data and Information: Share best practice, expertise, and information about all aspects of violence prevention and reduction across the ambulance sector.
+- Data and information: Share best practice, expertise, and information about all aspects of violence prevention and reduction across the ambulance sector.

-• Education: Promote new and innovative ways to extend skills and knowledge across the sector to help combat the challenges of violence and abuse.
+- Education: Promote new and innovative ways to extend skills and knowledge across the sector to help combat the challenges of violence and abuse.

-• Collaboration: Facilitate a culture of collaborative working through several key workstreams assisting and supporting the ambulance sector, providing a consistent process when managing violence and aggression.
+- Collaboration: Facilitate a culture of collaborative working through several key workstreams assisting and supporting the ambulance sector, providing a consistent process when managing violence and aggression.

 To learn more about this work on the Association of Ambulance Chief Executives website.

-Work without fear – comms campaign
+Work without fear – communications campaign

-The key objective was to portray ordinary people doing an extraordinary job and highlight the profound impact that violence and abuse can have on the everyday lives of ambulance staff and encourage the minority to have respect for the people who are trying to help them, their friends, and families when they need it most.
+The key objective is to portray ordinary people doing an extraordinary job and highlight the profound impact that violence and abuse can have on the everyday lives of ambulance staff and encourage the minority to have respect for the people who are trying to help them, their friends, and families when they need it most.

 Understanding the impact of violence on our workforce